clungu/clungu.github.io/_posts/2018-10-18-Building_a_recommender_system.md

 # Evaluation metrics

-Let's think a bit about how would we measure a recomendation engine..
+Let's think a bit about how would we measure a recommendation engine..

 Any ideas?

-*If you say either of {precision, recall, fscore, accuracy} you're wrong*
+*If you say either of {precision, recall, f-score, accuracy} you're wrong*

 ## Top-N accuracy metrics